jboirazian/NFC-IFTTT-Webhooks/README.md

 ## NFC Webhook trigger

-An small proof of concept on how you can use NFC with a PWA [Flet](https://flet.dev/) app by doing using some cleaver hacks.
+A small proof of concept on how you can use NFC with a PWA [Flet](https://flet.dev/) app by doing using some cleaver hacks.

 https://github.com/jboirazian/NFC-IFTTT-Webhooks/assets/21143405/2d78d38b-75a4-42c0-ac65-1a162c0a2f92